 The larger the number of interactions per user and item, the better the final results will be.

 Typically, there are very popular items that users interact with a lot and others that they don’t, which comprise what is known as the Long Tail.
 Recommender systems usually work pretty well on popular items, although that’s probably not very interesting to users as they most likely already know about them.
 The items in the Long Tail are the most interesting ones, because they may not be considered by the user at all if they aren’t recommended.

 Within the context of launching a new product, implementing a recommendation system from scratch won’t be easy.
 A content-based approach would come in handy after the users start interacting, or you could ask them explicitly about their interests to help you at the beginning.
 Once the volume of users and interactions increases, it’s time to start contemplating a collaborative-filtering approach to augment the potential of your system.

 Finally, evaluating the system and thinking about different ways of improving its performance will likely be the most difficult task.
 But don’t get discouraged, you’ll almost certainly have fun and you’ll be able to appreciate the increase in your earnings as well, right?

 Thinking of implementing a recommender system in your organization?
-Here are 11 essential questions to ask before kicking off an ML initiative.
+See here 11 questions you should ask before kicking off a machine learning initiative.

 How to evaluate a recommender system?

 Recommender systems have different ways of being evaluated and the answer which evaluation method to choose depends on your goal.
 If you’re solely interested in recommending the top 5 items (i.e. the most probable items the user will interact with), you don’t need to consider the predictions regarding the rest of the items when conducting the evaluation.